bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/signing-up-with-email-draft.md

    ![](/img/confirm-my-account.jpg)
    Clicking `Confirm My Account` will take you to `Help us help you` page.
-5. On `Help us help you`, add your first name, last name, your company name and a few more details if you wish.
+5. On the `Help us help you` page add your first name, last name, your company name and a few more details if you wish.
 You can also add those later.
 6. Click `Done`.
 You will be directed to your Bitrise Dashboard.

 Now you can go ahead and add your first app to your Dashboard.